BrotherFatcake/notes/Node Notes/NodeNotes.md

 ## Setup

-//Create a constant to import(require) Express
+//Create a constant to require Express

 //Create a constant to import/require Morgan for logging